-Provide information on the history of introductions (accidental or deliberate) of invasive and/or alien species identified in sections 19.
-Noteworthy flora and 20.
-Noteworthy fauna and the impacts of any invasions.
+Provide information on the history of introductions (accidental or deliberate) of invasive and/or alien species identified in sections 21, Noteworthy flora and 22, Noteworthy fauna and the impacts of any invasions.

-25. Conservation measures taken: Details of any nationally relevant protected area status, international conservation designations (in addition to Ramsar site status), and, in the case of transboundary wetlands, bilateral or multilateral conservation measures which pertain to all or part of the site.
+- 27. Conservation measures taken: Provide details in the following areas, if appropriate. - a) Mention any nationally relevant protected area status, international conservation designations (in addition to Ramsar site status), and, in the case of transboundary wetlands, bilateral or multilateral conservation measures which pertain to all or part of the site.
 If a reserve has been established, give the date of establishment and size of the protected area.
-If only a part of the wetland is included within a protected area, the area of wetland habitat that is protected should be noted.
-Also describe any other conservation measures taken at the site, such as restrictions on development, management practices beneficial to wildlife, closures of hunting, etc.
+If only a part of the wetland is included within a protected area, the area of wetland habitat that is protected should be noted. - b) If appropriate, list the IUCN (1994) protected areas management category/ies which apply to the site.
+These are as follows: